 - Step 4: Raise back up to standing position.

 - Step 5: This completes one repetition.

 Follow these steps to properly perform the Front Squat:

 - Step 1: Perform this exercise inside a squat rack for safety reasons.
-Set the bar on a rack corresponds to your height.
+Set the bar on a rack that corresponds to your height.
 Bring your arms up under the bar; keep your arms up under the bar and your upper arm slightly above parallel to the floor.
 Rest the bar on top of your deltoids and cross your arms.
 Grasp the bar for control.

 - Step 2: Lift the bar off the rack by pushing with your legs and straightening your torso.

-- Step 3: Step back from the rack and place your legs shoulder width apart with your toes slightly pointed out.
+- Step 3: Step back from the rack and place your legs shoulder-width apart with your toes slightly pointed out.
 Keep your back straight.
 This is the starting position for the exercise.